 Once the installation is complete you can launch bluefish editor from your desktop app launcher.

 Congratulations!
-You have successfully installed Bluefish Editor.
+You have successfully installed Bluefish.
 Thanks for using this tutorial for installing the Bluefish code editor for programmers on Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you check the official Bluefish Editor website.